zxc916684603/ecs/intl.en-US/Security/Security groups/Scenarios.md

 **Note:**

--   For information about how to create security groups and add security group rules, see [EN-US\_TP\_9717.md\#](intl.en-US/Security/Security groups/Create a security group.md#) and [Add security group rules](intl.en-US/Security/Security groups/Add security group rules.md#).
+-   For information about how to create security groups and add security group rules, see [Create a security group](reseller.en-US/Security/Security groups/Create a security group.md#) and [Add security group rules](reseller.en-US/Security/Security groups/Add security group rules.md#).
--   For information about commonly used ports, see [Typical applications of commonly used ports](../../../../intl.en-US/Security/Security groups/Typical applications of commonly used ports.md#).
+-   For information about commonly used ports, see [Typical applications of commonly used ports](../../../../reseller.en-US/Security/Security groups/Typical applications of commonly used ports.md#).

 -   [Scenario 1: Establish intranet communication between two instances in the same region and under the same account](#)